Celebrating the Artistry & Technique of Dance

 Lydia is originally from Fullerton, CA, and began dancing at her mother’s studio when she was 3 years old.
 She attended summer intensives held by Marin Dance Theatre, Backhaus, Entity Contemporary Dance, and Cecchetti USA.
 From 2017-2022, Lydia taught contemporary and ballet classes and coached soloists at CF Dance Academy.
 She danced in and choreographed a variety of concept videos during Covid.
 Lydia danced with Emergent Dance Company, directed by Megan Pulfer, for their 2021 season before moving to Ohio.
 She trained with Inlet Dance Theater as an Apprentice from 2022-2023.

-Gwendolyn Seckers is a seasoned dance educator who has taught students of all ages in a variety of settings.
+Gwendolyn Holden Seckers is a seasoned dance educator who has taught students of all ages in a variety of settings.
 Trained in both commercial and conservatory settings, she holds a Bachelor’s Degree from the University of Georgia and was an inaugural member of the UGA Ballet Ensemble.
 Originally trained as a gymnast and competitive Irish dancer, Gwendolyn began ballet studies in Rochester, NY with her mother, who later relocated to Cleveland, Ohio.
 She studied at the School of Nashville Ballet with Elaine Thomas (Royal Ballet), Paul Vasterling, and Janek Schergen.
 While a musical theater student at Northwestern University, she studied jazz dance with Nan Giordano at the Gus Giordano Dance Center.
+As a young teen, Gwendolyn was chosen to perform with the New York City Ballet during its summer residency at Saratoga Springs.
+Gwendolyn was an adjunct faculty member at Middle Tennessee State University, a teaching artist for the Cumberland County Playhouse, and ballet instructor for the Rutherford County Youth Ballet.

 Mrs. Morscher is a former Principal dancer with North Coast Ballet Theatre.
 She is originally from Buffalo, New York where she received her initial ballet training from Bernadine DeMike, Janet Springer, and Ginger Burke.
 She continued her formal ballet training in Cleveland with Troy McCarrty, Lynn Brennan Tabor, Dee Hillier, Marguerite Duncan, and Nancy Arcury.